Detailed instructions on how to make things explode

 Then place the structure on the rim of a glass before adjusting it until it’s balanced.
 You can then actually burn away the excess toothpick to leave the structure unaltered and still held in perfect balance.
 Remember those balancing bird toys you could balance on the tip of your finger?
 The same principle applies here.

-Number four: Smoke Waterfalls.
+Ordinary Household objects Number 4: Smoke Waterfalls.

 You can easily create smokey waterfalls using just household items and they sure look beautiful, almost ethereal in form.